Konstanze Krüger: Scientific career

-Krüger studied veterinary medicine at the Ludwig Maximilian University of Munich (LMU).
-After completing her studies in 1996, she accepted a position as scientific assistant at the Institute for Animal Anatomy and Histology at the LMU in Munich.
+Krüger studied veterinary medicine at LMU Munich.
+After completing her studies in 1996, she accepted a position as scientific assistant at the Institute for Animal Anatomy and Histology at LMU Munich.

 From April 1999 to February 2006, she ran the Einthal Equestrian Park in Obertraubling, together with her husband.
 From June 2004, she held a research position at Biology 1 in the department of Zoology at the University of Regensburg, researching social learning and social cognition in horses.
 In October 2008 she organised the 1st International Equine Science Meeting.
 On 1 March 2012, she became Germany's first Professor of Horse Management, taking charge of the department at the Nürtingen-Geislingen University of Applied Science.
 In March 2012, she organised the 2nd International Equine Science Meeting at the University of Regensburg, sponsored by the DFG.
 In October 2012, she was promoted to the position of Professor of Zoology at the University of Regensburg.